po1sigala/live/02-Lesson-Plans/Part-Time/14-Week_MVC-dev/README.md

 ## Heads-Up

-* Next unit, students will work on their group project.
-Everything related to Project #2 will be done on Day 1 of Project week.
-In the meantime, start thinking about possible project groups and preparing for information to go out to students.
+* Starting next week, students will work on their group projects.
+The project groups and project requirements will be announced in the next class (Day 1 of Unit 15).

+* In the meantime, start thinking about possible project groups.
+This time, assign 3 students per group, all around the **same** skill level.
+Be ready to assign students to groups in the next class.

+* Let students know that they will be allowed to create their own groups for the final project.

 ## Helpful Links